Tomhuel/TaoModManager/README.md

 Coming soon website & User's guide...

 **DISCLAIMER: Strongly recommended only using private servers for modding.
 Using these tools on official Genshin servers carries a high risk of being banned.
 I do not condone the use of these tools and programs on official servers, and take no responsibility for any consequences as a result if you do.**

 ## Installation

 Tao Mod Manager's only avaiable for Windows systems.
 We recommend always install the [latest](https://github.com/Tomhuel/TaoModManager/releases/latest) version.
 But you can install any version from [releases](https://github.com/Tomhuel/TaoModManager/releases)

+## How to use

+Access to the guide for [setting up and how to use Tao Mod Manager](./docs/markdown/how-to-use.md)

 ## Technologies